Non-dom tax changes: the FIG regime, CGT and income tax

 A claim for OWR can be made independently of any other claim under the FIG regime (ie in respect of other foreign income or gains).
 If an employee makes an OWR claim they will lose their entitlement to the income tax personal allowance and CGT annual exempt amount, as well as their ability to claim foreign income losses and capital losses in the tax year.

-In addition, those taxpayers who are part-way through their OWR period on 5 April 2025 will not be subject to the annual relief limits set out above.
-However, those who use the old OWR regime for all three of the 2022-23, 2023-24 and 2024-25 tax years will not qualify for OWR in 2025-26 even if they are a qualifying new resident.
+In addition, those taxpayers who were part-way through their OWR period on 5 April 2025 will not be subject to the annual relief limits set out above.
+However, those who used the old OWR regime for all three of the 2022-23, 2023-24 and 2024-25 tax years will not qualify for OWR in 2025-26 even if they are a qualifying new resident.

 Changes to the definition of remittances